gilbertfrancois/msx/README.md

 Around 1986, when I was in 2nd grade of Gymnasium, I bought a Canon V-20 MSX computer and I loved it.
 I remember that for that time, buying it from own saved pocket money, it was an expensive computer.
 Most of the time I was programming all kinds of little experiments in MSX Basic and later in assembly, using Champ ASM which I bought on cassette.
 The MSX computer was capable of creating nice color graphics, but I had it connected to a B&W TV, and because of that, I didn't care about the colours so much.

 Since there was no such thing as Github back then, I wrote the code down in a notebook (pen and paper!).
 Only later, I got a cassette recorder and saved the programs on tape.
 Now, > 35 years later,  the tapes are lost and I didn't have this computer anymore.
-However, in july 2021, luck was on my side and I found on eBay a Canon V-20 in mint condition.
-Amazing!
-I bought it and I started to type in some of the programs from the old notebook and put them in Git for conservation and most of all, for fun.
+However, in july 2021, I started to type in some of the programs from the old notebook and put them in Git for conservation and most of all, for fun.